82nd ANNUAL NIKE - CHANDLER ROTARY INVITATIONAL

 NUMBER OF ENTRIES PER SCHOOL

-Only enter athletes you plan on competing.
-You will be assessed a charge for any athlete entered in an event after Saturday night, April 3.
-If your athlete is an alternate there will be no charge if they compete.
-Entry fees are based on how many events totaled your athletes are entered in and is capped at $400.
+NOTE: Only enter athletes you plan on competing.
+You will be assessed a charge for any athlete entered in an event after Saturday night, March 19, 2022.

-All Arizona entries will be completed by the coach using MileSplit.
-Deadline will be Wednesday, March 31, 2021, at 9:00pm.
-Changes to your entries can be made up until Saturday April 3, 11:59pm.
+All entries will be completed by the coach using az.milesplit.
+Deadline will be Wednesday, March 16, 2022, at 9:00pm.
+Changes to your entries can be made up until Saturday March 19, 11:59pm.
 Changes are to be emailed only.
-IF your team will only compete on one of the days, please email me prior to the entry deadline.
-IF you plan on attending the Elite session only, there is NO guarantee all of your athletes will be entered.
-Those NOT making the entry list for either Friday or Saturday will be alternates.
+If your team will only compete on Friday, please email me prior to the entry deadline.
+DO NOT ASSUME I CAN REMEMBER FROM ONE YEAR TO THE NEXT THAT YOU ONLY ATTEND FRIDAY.
+IF you plan on attending Saturday only, there is NO guarantee all of your athletes will be entered.
+Those NOT making the entry list will be alternates.

 To allow for an equitable and fair payment of entries the following is how schools will be assessed an entry fee based on any of the following: